 #4- Zip-lock Baggies

 We do have some zip-lock bags for emergencies.
-But majority of the time all of my kids food get put in THESE containers for lunches.
-Or I use THESE washable bags (they are BPA free).
+But majority of the time all of my kids food get put in stainless steel containers for lunches and use THESE washable bags (they are BPA free).
 I love that I can pop them in the dishwasher and they can go in the freezer.
 They are great for Finn’s snacks.
 They don’t leak.
 I love them!!

 If you are unsure if you could do without a microwave- unplug it for a week or pretend it is broken, see how you do!